NYSE:

 The Gold Bar mine is located in the southern Roberts Mountains of the Battle Mountain-Eureka-Cortez gold trend in Eureka County, Central Nevada.

 Historical production at Gold Bar includes 134,000 gold ounces obtained between 1991 and 1994 from Gold Pick and Gold Ridge, at an average mining grade of 2.5 grams per tonne (0.074 ounces per ton).
-The Gold Pick, Gold Ridge and Cabin Creek and Gold Bar South deposits of the property are included in McEwen Mining's plans of open pit operations.
+The Gold Pick, Gold Ridge and Cabin Creek and Gold Bar South deposits of the property are included in McEwen's plans of open pit operations.

 25 miles southeast of the Gold Bar property is Waterton Global’s Ruby Hill mine and 25 miles north and northwest is the Nevada Gold Mines joint venture of Barrick and Newmont, with the Cortez-Goldrush cluster holding over 10 million gold ounces in reserves and 50 million gold ounces in past production and current resources.